CheickPaul/CheickPaul/README.md

+## Long-Term Academic & Professional Project

-## Hi everyone, and thanks for visiting my profile
+Thank you for visiting my profil.

-This repository documents my self study journey to pursue a role as a junior quantitative trader and to prepare for a master's degree in Quantitative finance / finance.
+This repository is a long-term academic and professional project.

+It began as a structured preparation for graduate studies in Finance and Wealth Management.
+It is intentionally designed as a continuous process rather than a finished product.

+Financial markets evolve.
+Economic conditions shift.
+Investment frameworks adapt.
+For this reason, learning in finance must remain ongoing.

+This repository reflects a disciplined commitment to continuous development and intellectual consistency.
+This GitHub is my way of documenting that journey, building and connecting with like minded individuals.

 ##  About Me

-Welcome to my GitHub profile !
-I'm a former entrepreuneur with a bachelor degree in physics, now transitioning into quantitative finance.
-My current goal is to pursue graduate studies in Quantitative Finance at a master level and work in financial market.
-I am passionate about trading and quant research and I am exploring how mathematical models and programming can be applied to financial decision making and strategies design.

-This GitHub is my way of documenting that journey, building projects, and connecting with like minded individuals.
+I hold a Bachelor’s degree in Physics and an MBA.

+I am transitioning toward financial markets with a focus on portfolio management, macroeconomic analysis, fixed income, and risk management.

+My scientific background shapes my approach to finance: Analytical rigor ; Quantitative reasoning ; Structured thinking ; Long-term perspective

 **LinkedIn:** [linkedin.com/in/paul-c-94349036b](https://www.linkedin.com/in/paul-c-94349036b/)

 ---

+## Purpose

+This GitHub serves as a structured archive of my progression.

+It includes: Selected financial certifications notes (e.g., Bloomberg Market Concepts, Yale Financial Market, Executive Program of Algorithmic Trading, EPAT, Quantinsti- in progress)

+The objective is clarity, coherence, and disciplined thinking over time.

-## Objective
+## Long-Term Commitment

-My goal is to review and strengthen my foundations in mathematics and programming and selected finance topics with a focus on the skills needed for a career in quantitative trading.
+This project will continue: Prior to graduate studies, during my master’s program, throughout my professional career

+It is intended as a living archive, documenting the evolution of my understanding as I develop academically and professionally.

+If these materials provide clarity or support to others interested in finance, then the project fulfills an additional purpose beyond personal development.

 ---

-##  Certificates/ Courses completed and in progress
+##  Certificates / Courses

-Here are the certifications I’m currently working on as part of my learning path.
-You can follow my progress in the dedicated repositories linked on my profile.
+### Finance & Markets

 *Tip: Clicking a repository below opens its homepage, which includes a **“Quick access”** section.
 There you’ll find links to **all certificates** and their detailed folders (modules, notes, progress, proof).*

 ![TIP](https://img.shields.io/badge/TIP-Quick%20Access-green)

 [Finance & Python Learning Portfolio](https://github.com/CheickPaul/Finance-Python-Learning-Portfolio)
 - **Investments: Financial Markets,Options and Derivatives** - Summer University — Copenhagen Business School  ✅
+- - - **Bloomberg Market Concepts (BMC)** — Bloomberg  ✅
 - **Financial Markets** — Yale University (Coursera) [ ✅ ](./epat--quantinsti/)
-- **Executive Programme in Algorithmic Trading (EPAT®)** — QuantInsti
+- **Executive Programme in Algorithmic Trading (EPAT®)** — QuantInsti  (in progress)

-- **Introduction to Portfolio Construction and Analysis with Python** — EDHEC (Coursera)
-- **Advanced Portfolio Construction and Analysis with Python** — EDHEC  (Coursera)
-- **Python and Machine Learning for Asset Management** — EDHEC (Coursera)
-- **Python and Machine-Learning for Asset Management with Alternative Data Sets** — EDHEC (Coursera)
-- **Bloomberg Market Concepts (BMC)** — Bloomberg
+Additional modules will be progressively documented as they are studied.

+  (Selected notes and summaries are documented in the dedicated repositories.)

+  ### Quantitative & Analytical Foundations

 [Quantitative Math Learning Portfolio](https://github.com/CheickPaul/Quantitative-Math-Learning-Portfolio)

+Current focus:
-- **Linear Algebra** — Imperial College London  (Coursera)
+- **Linear Algebra** — Imperial College London  (Coursera) - (in progress)

-- **Multivariate Calculus** — Imperial College London (Coursera)
-- **Mathematics for Machine Learning – PCA** — Imperial College London  (Coursera)
-- **Probability & Statistics: To p or not to p?** — University of London (Coursera)
-- **Statistics with Python** — University of Michigan  (Coursera)
-- **Advanced Probability and Statistical Methods** — Johns Hopkins University (Coursera)
-- **Stochastic Calculus for Finance** — edX / FutureLearn
+Additional modules will be progressively documented as they are studied.

+  (Selected notes and summaries are documented in the dedicated repositories.)

 ---

-## Books and Resources

-This section outlines the books I’m currently studying some Chapter summaries, solved exercises, and personal notes are available in the corresponding repositories.

-- *Heard on the Street* – Timothy Crack
-- **Linear Algebra Done Right (4th ed.)** — Sheldon Axler
-- **Calculus, Vol. 1** — Tom M. Apostol
-- **Calculus, Vol. 2** — Tom M. Apostol
-- **Introduction to Probability** — Joseph K. Blitzstein & Jessica Hwang
-- **Probability and Statistics** — Morris H. DeGroot & Mark J. Schervish
-- **Statistical Inference (2nd ed.)** — George Casella & Roger L. Berger *(optional/advanced)*
-- **Stochastic Calculus for Finance I & II** — Steven E. Shreve
-- **Understanding Analysis (2nd ed.)** — Stephen Abbott
-- **Discrete Mathematics and Its Applications** — Kenneth H. Rosen
-- **Convex Optimization** — Stephen Boyd & Lieven Vandenberghe
-- **Principal Component Analysis (2nd ed.)** — I.T.
-Jolliffe
--
----
 ## Projects

+Projects will be progressively added as part of this long-term development.

 ---

+## Final Note

+This GitHub reflects a structured and long-term commitment to financial markets and continuous learning.

+Professional discussions related to portfolio management, macroeconomics, quantitative tools, and financial analysis are welcome.

 ## 📊 GitHub Stats

 ![CheickPaul GitHub stats](https://github-readme-stats.vercel.app/api?username=CheickPaul&show_icons=true&theme=default)

----

----

-##  ✨ Final Note

-This GitHub showcases my long term commitment
-I’m always open to collaborations, projects, or discussions related to trading, quantitative  finance, algorithmic trading, or financial modeling.
-Feel free to follow my journey, explore my work and collaborate.
-Feedback and suggestions are welcome!

----